o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

 the user programme can write into and then send through the RMR library.
 The buffer is allocated such that sending it requires no additional copying out of the buffer.
-If the value passed in size is 0, then the default size supplied on the *rmr_init* call will be used.
+If the value passed in size is less than or equal to 0, then the *normal maximum size* supplied on the *rmr_init* call will be used.
+When *size* is greater than zero, the message allocated will have at least the indicated number of bytes in the payload.
+There is no maximum size imposed by RMR, however the underlying system memory managerment (e.g. malloc) functions may impose a limit.

 The *ctx* parameter is the void context pointer that was returned by the *rmr_init* function.

 The pointer to the message buffer returned is a structure which has some user application visible fields; the structure